Planning a business start-up

 - Appraise the value of mentors and professional advisers for a business startup

 There are four learning pathways, each containing numerous resources and activities.
 The learning pathways are:

 - Business ethics

 - Business planning

 This micro-course forms part of the larger Introduction to Entrepreneurship course of study coupled with IENT101 and IENT103.
 On completion of the three associated micro-courses, if learners wish, they can be assessed for academic credit.

 Anyone is free to participate in this course.
 An internet connection and basic web-browsing skills are recommended, with the ability to create a blog and use online communication tools (instructions and self-study tutorials provided.)
 You are requested to keep a personal learning journal, as reflection has been shown to markedly increase learning.

 The course and assessments are conducted in English.
 This is a university level course and you should be able to communicate fluently and accurately in spoken and written English.

-Image credit: Signing agreement, by jarmoluk, dedicated to the public domain.
+Image credit: Business plan mind map, by Rawpixel, dedicated to the public domain.